-I just finished Small Chimes by my colleague, Julie Brooks Barbour (Aldrich Press, 2014).
+I just finished Small Chimes by Julie Brooks Barbour (Aldrich Press, 2014).
 What a pleasure: it’s that rare sort of poetry collection you can pick up and read straight through, cover to cover.
 There’s a narrative, a momentum that pulls you through.
 I started and couldn’t stop.
 Here is small town life, family life, in all its beauty and darkness.
 The hawk eating a dead crow, picking the bones, while a child watches.
 The girl darting among clean sheets on the clothesline.
 The teenaged shoplifter.
 The angry mother.
 The long-dead relative who died in childhood, leaving only a memory.
 Simultaneously accessible and reflective, this book is at turns quiet, beautiful, spirited, and tough.
 Julie Brooks Barbour tells it like it is, and her poems sing.
 They’ll wake you up.